Document Type : Research Paper

 Introduction

 National security theorists used to view security primarily as a hardware issue, focused on military and government-oriented concerns.
 However, more recent theorists approach national security from a software perspective, emphasizing civic and public issues.
 The security governance model is one of the recent models for providing national security.
 The model highlights the role of various public and private sectors, alongside the central government, in creating, maintaining, and distributing security in today’s complex world.
 Moreover, an often overlooked but crucial component of the political system that can contribute to national security is the political party system, which has been largely ignored by security theorists.
 The present study aimed to address how national security is influenced by the political party system, assuming that it is impossible to achieve security within the security governance model without the development of a political party system.
 Political parties are so integral to the realization of security governance that they determine the success or failure of security governance.
 A review of existing literature reveals that few works directly address the topic, though some relevant studies exist.
 Notable works include “Foreign Politics and National Security Governance” (Yazdanfam, 2023), “Political Parties and the Provision of Non-State Security in Lebanon” (Stedem, 2021), and “Conceptualizing Security Governance” (Krahmann, 2003).
-The current research is based on the hypothesis that political parties significantly influence various dimensions of the security governance model, such as the involvement of public and private sectors in the security provision process, decentralized policymaking and decision-making, acquisition and accumulation of resources and benefits of security, etc. Moreover, political parties contribute to the model’s foundations, such as coordination, accountability, competition, socialization, etc. The study examined the influence of political parties on national security in two phases.
-The first phase concerns their impact on the dimensions of security governance, and the second phase focused on how political parties affect the foundations of security governance.
+The current research is based on the hypothesis that political parties significantly influence various dimensions of the security governance model, such as the involvement of public and private sectors in the security provision process, decentralized policymaking and decision-making, acquisition, and accumulation of resources and benefits of security, etc. Moreover, political parties contribute to the model’s foundations, such as coordination, accountability, competition, socialization, etc. The study examined the influence of political parties on national security in two phases.
+The first phase concerns their impact on the dimensions of security governance, and the second phase focuses on how political parties affect the foundations of security governance.

 Materials and Methods